VisTrails/VisTrails/doc/usersguide/getting_started.rst

 The |vistrails| toolbar serves to help you navigate the various modes and functions |vistrails| provides.
-As illustrated by Figure :ref:`fig-start-toolbar`, the left side of the toolbar contains standard file manipulation buttons, and the next section provides buttons for execution and undo/redo functionality.
+As illustrated by Figure :ref:`(see Section Manipulating VisTrails Files)<fig-start-toolbar>`, the left side of the toolbar contains standard file manipulation buttons, and the next section provides buttons for execution and undo/redo functionality.
 The four buttons in the third section serve to switch between different modes